-- Learners do not understand why they are not yet regarded as competent, because of unsatisfactory feedback from the assessor - Learners believe they are competent and that the assessor has misjudged them, or has failed to utilise some vital evidence.
+- learners do not understand why they are not yet regarded as having sufficient knowledge - learners believe they are competent and that they have been misjudged

-BIIAB expects most appeals from candidates to be resolved within the centre.
-BIIAB will only consider a candidate's appeal after the centre's internal appeals procedure has been fully exhausted.
+BIIAB Qualifications Limited expects most appeals from learners to be resolved within the centre.
+BIIAB Qualifications Limited will only consider a learner's appeal after the centre's internal appeals procedure has been fully exhausted.

-For full details of the BIIAB's appeals procedure please refer to www.biiab.org
+For full details of the BIIAB Qualifications Limited's appeals procedure please refer to https://biiab.co.uk/policies-and-procedures/

-10. Initial Assessment and Induction
+Initial Assessment and Induction